 Sending transfer messages to other nodes¶

-Channel rooms have the name in the format
+Private channel rooms have random room_ids in the format

 displayName and not yet in the room we share with it, invite it to the room.